d-rudolf/UdacityML/report.md

 Please use the Python 3.5 interpreter to run the code and load the pickle files.
 The code is not compatible with Python 2.7.
 Please follow the instructions in README.md for initial setup.
+Please also run my version of tester.py to test the classifier, which incorporates feature scaling.
+The original version of tester.py will fail in testing the classifier.
+This is my third submission and I tried really hard to fulfill all the requirements.
+I hope I can pass the project now.

 #### 1. Goal of this project and how machine learning is useful in trying to accomplish it (data exploration, outlier investigation)

 The data for this project is partly from the public Enron email data set (https://www.cs.cmu.edu/~enron/) and partly from financial data from findlaw.com (http://news.findlaw.com/hdocs/docs/enron/enron61702insiderpay.pdf).
 The data can be roughly classified in three classes, which are income and stock data and email statistics.
-There is also a feature shared receipt with poi, which does not fall into any of the three classes.
+There is also a feature 'shared receipt with poi', which does not fall into any of the three classes.
 The features are summarized in Tab.
 1.
 <table>
     <tr>